mnaught/mnaught.github.io/_portfolio/CLTargetedNewsletter.md

     alt: "placeholder image 3"
 ---

-In 2006 Intel hired me to do a Data Quality Dashboard project for one of their Marketing groups.
+In 2006 this chip-maker hired me to do a Data Quality Dashboard project for one of their groups.

 As often happens, there was some roadblock with the planning & they asked if I'd do this small web application in the meantime.

 {% include gallery caption="A very basic user interface accepting spreadsheets for data input, preparing order files and dropping them on the ESB for delivery to a 3rd party vendor who handles the generation and sendout." %}

 This small utility app enabled marketers to prepare datafiles for submission to a 3rd party vendor who did mass-email newsletter generation, targeting individual subscribers with customized content which matches their own interests.

-I include here because this project fundamentally changed how I approach software design for enterprise applications, as it was my first exposure to a real world ESB.
+I include here because this project fundamentally changed how I approach software design for enterprise applications, as it was my first exposure to a real world enterprise service bus-:.

 {: .notice--info}